Helping the Needy Celebrate Passover

 Fish and Meat Distribution

-The communities of Tzfat and Miron are struggling to survive during this difficult period of time, with the economy executing a spiral collapse and poverty inundating the community.
+The communities of Tzfat and Miron and so many more in Jerusalem are struggling to survive during this difficult period of time, with the economy executing a spiral collapse and poverty inundating the community.

-Tzidkat Rashbi provides the pious people of Tzfat and Miron with all holiday needs so that the residents of the holy cities can experience the true meaning of liberation this Passover.
+Tzidkat Rashbi provides the pious people of Tzfat, Miron, and Yerushlaim with all holiday needs so that the residents of the holy cities can experience the true meaning of liberation this Passover.

 Give them something to smile about